Ten Ways to Make Extra Income on the Homestead

 There are so many ways to make extra income.
 My current focus is my blog but in the future, I hope to be selling wreaths and hatching eggs and installing hooped garden beds.

 Do you make extra income on your homestead?
 I’d love to hear about it and even see pictures!
 If you ever utilize any of the ideas mentioned above, tell me about that, too.
+Also, check out my post “7 Ways to Earn An Extra Dollar This Holiday Season” for some ways to, well, earn an extra dollar during a holiday season!

 Keep on keeping on, folks, and happy homesteading!